ultradns/terraform-provider-ultradns/docs/data-sources/dirpool.md

 ### Nested `no_response` block has the following structure:

-* `all_non_configured` - (Computed) (Boolean) Indicates whether or not “no response” is returned for all non-configured geographical territories and IP ranges.
-This can only be set to true if there is no entry in rdataInfo with allNonConfigured set to true.
+* `all_non_configured` - (Computed) (Boolean) Indicates whether or not “no response” is returned for all of the non-configured geographical territories and IP ranges.
+This can only be set to `true` if there is no entry for rdataInfo, with allNonConfigured is set to `true`.
 * `geo_group_name` - (Computed) (String) The name for the “no response” GeoIP group.
 * `geo_codes` - (Computed) (String List) The codes for the geographical territories that make up the “no response” group.
 * `ip_group_name` - (Computed) (String) The name of the “no response” SourceIP group.